Dead or Alive Xtreme: Reception

 While domestically Dead or Alive Xtreme has enjoyed moderate critical success, outside of Japan the series has been repeatedly criticized by the gaming press.
+Outside of Japan, the original Dead or Alive Xtreme Beach Volleyball received the highest ratings with average review scores in addition of being the best-selling game in the sub-series with around 600,000 copies sold worldwide, while its sequels sold less copies and scored mostly in the negative range with Dead or Alive Paradise and Dead or Alive Xtreme 3 having the lowest ratings.

 Since its inception, the series has been referred as voyeuristic, soft porn, and guilty of perpetuating negative stereotypes.
 The franchise has been cited as a negative example of sexism in video games.
-Most games in the series have been controversial, even involving platform holders Microsoft and Sony in certain instances.
+Most games in the series have been controversial, even involving platform holders Microsoft and Sony and even legal authorities in certain instances.

 Over time, the series has been reassessed in the West.
 Writing for IGN, Casey DeFreitas reflected on how the early games in the series deserved more recognition for their fun gameplay.
 Matt Sainsbury from Digitally Downloaded commented how Dead or Alive Xtreme 3 was more humorous and over-the-top than sleazy and that it excelled at what it set out to do.
-Jeff Grubb from VentureBeat stated that while certain in-game actions shown on the Xtreme 3 DLC trailer can make some viewers uncomfortable, technological advances in virtual reality and deepfakes raise bigger concerns as they can involve real people.
+Jeff Grubb from VentureBeat stated that while certain in-game actions shown on the Xtreme 3 DLC trailer can make some viewers uncomfortable, technological advances in virtual reality and deepfakes raise bigger concerns as they can affect real people.